-Jeremy has over two decades of experience in web, cloud and container technologies.
+Jeremy has over two decades of experience in web, cloud, container technologies and distributed systems.
 Prior to Bitfusion, he used to lead engineering at Dell Innovation labs and helped build Dell’s first Cloud Marketplace and Brokerage.

 Miha is a theoretical physicist with a strong background in mathematics, computer science and programming.
 He has experience with multiple languages, and likes to work on C++, OpenCL and CUDA for high performance computing.
 He was a three-time Google Summer of Code participant, as well as an IMO and IphO medalist.

-I'm a full stack web developer with a background in fine arts and liberal arts.
-I'm interested in microservice architectures and using cutting edge tools to build beautiful and intuitive UIs.
+Peter is a full stack engineer, whose interest are in microservice architectures and using cutting edge tools to build beautiful and intuitive UIs.
 Other hobbies include various crafts, ceramics sculpture and building racing drones.

 Rishi Bhargava is Co-founder and VP, Marketing for Demisto, a cyber security startup with the mission to make security operations “faster, leaner and smarter”.
 Prior to founding Demisto, Rishi was Vice President and General Manager of the Software Defined Datacenter Group at Intel Security.
 A visionary and technology enthusiast, he was responsible for delivering Intel integrated Security Solutions for datacenters.

-Spanning more than a decade Will has made a career of successfully taking emerging technologies to market, first with Rackspace’s public cloud, next with their private cloud offering via OpenStack, and finally becoming the General Manager and full PnL holder of Mailgun, a SaaS based email delivery client.
+Spanning more than a decade Will has made a career of successfully taking emerging technologies to market, first with Rackspace’s public cloud, next with their private cloud offering via OpenStack, and most recently as the General Manager and full PnL holder of Mailgun, a SaaS based email delivery client.